-Ann Arbor, MI, and Odense, Denmark, March 14, 2017: Occupying one of the largest booths at Automate 2017 in Chicago, April 3-6, the Danish cobot manufacturer will showcase more than 20 new Universal Robots+ products from 14 different developers.
-The UR+ platform is a new online showroom that takes the trial and error process out of creating a robot application by providing access to products verified to work optimally with UR robots.
-From grippers to software, sensors, vision cameras, and accessories, Universal Robots+ not only enables end users to hit the ground running when integrating UR robots, it’s also an un-paralleled collaboration between Universal Robots and the flourishing developer ecosystem.
+Occupying one of the largest booths at Automate 2017 in Chicago, April 3-6, 2017, Universal Robots will showcase more than 20 new Universal Robots+ products from 14 different developers.
+The UR+ platform is a new online showroom that takes the trial and error process out of creating a robot application by providing access to products verified to work optimally with UR cobots.
+From grippers to software, sensors, vision cameras, and accessories, Universal Robots+ not only enables end users to hit the ground running when integrating UR cobots, it’s also an un-paralleled collaboration between Universal Robots and the flourishing developer ecosystem.

 “What really differentiates us is our focus on growing this network of technology partners to ensure fast and easy deployment of our robot arms.
-We’re hoping to grow the platform to feature around 100 UR+ solutions by the end of 2017,” said CTO and co-founder of Universal Robots, Esben Østergaard.
+We’re hoping to grow the platform to feature a large number of UR+ solutions by the end of 2017,” said CTO and co-founder of Universal Robots, Esben Østergaard.

 One of the partners currently in the UR+ process is FESTO.
 At Universal Robots’ Automate booth #1245, the company will show a new reliable and cost-effective solution for extending the reach of UR 6-axis robots through a horizontal or vertical 7th axis.
 This new solution is based on the FESTO electric linear-axis EGC-HD and CMMP-M3 servo-drive with the company’s advanced safety module.
 The servo-controlled actuators have been seamlessly integrated within UR’s programming environment and are compatible with the full range of UR robots.